Gloria Venturini

 Alphonse de Lamartine, like many other intellectuals of his time, made the ritual trip to Italy during his youth, which brought young people closer to classical culture and Renaissance beauty.

-From his stay in Campania he took inspiration for his famous novel 'Graziella', and from his work the inhabitants of Procida took inspiration for their traditional Sea Festival that celebrates the island's indissoluble bond with the marvellous sea that embraces it.
+From his stay in Campania he took inspiration for his famous novel 'Graziella', and from his work the inhabitants of Procida took inspiration for their traditional Sea Festival that celebrates the island's indissoluble bond with the marvelous sea that embraces it.

 The top moment of the celebration is the election of 'Graziella', the most beautiful girl on the island.
 A summer festival not to be missed, traditionally held in July in the beautiful setting of the Italian Capital of Culture 2022!